DOT Therapy Photos – A Patient Experience: The DOT laser treatment (CO2 laser)

 - But I’d undertaken nothing more serious in terms of skin refinement options.

-Plus, after 50, facial skin DOES get lax and crepey-looking, so lasers are usually a viable option for giving skin a non-surgical “refresh.”
+Plus, after 50, facial skin DOES get lax and crepey-looking.
+Lasers are usually a viable option for giving skin a non-surgical “refresh.”

 DOT Therapy Treatments: What to expect for DOT Therapy Skin Laser Treatments